 3. It’s healthy.

 A beaming smile is actually a positive indicator of longevity, as Ron Gutman discusses in his still-relevant TED talk “The Hidden Power of Smiling.”
 An article, Top 10 Reasons to Smile Every Day, states, “Research does suggest that happiness could increase lifespan by years—suggesting maintaining a happy, positive mood may be an important part of living a healthy lifestyle.”

 4. It’s contagious.

-Practicing random kindness has a domino effect, according to research done at Harvard and the University of California at San Diego: “One person’s generosity spreads first to three people and then to the nine people that those three people interact with in the future, and then to still other individuals in subsequent waves of the experiment.”
+Practicing random kindness has a domino effect, according to research from Harvard and University of California at San Diego.
+“One person’s generosity spreads first to three people and then to the nine people that those three people interact with in the future, and then to still other individuals in subsequent waves of the experiment.”
 Best of all, the good effect persists and feeds itself.
-As one researcher involved in the study said, “You don’t go back to being your ‘old selfish self.'”
+One researcher involved in the study said, “You don’t go back to being your ‘old selfish self.'”
 Even witnessing acts of kindness can set off waves of goodwill.

 5. It’s teachable.

 Compassion can be learned.
 Our willingness to help strangers is shaped by small changes in perception.
 Transformative work can be achieved by modeling and teaching kind behavior at home and at work.
 “How to Train the Compassionate Brain” shares research that states, “People who received…compassion training showed increased activity in neural networks involved in understanding the suffering of others, regulating emotions, and positive feelings in response to a reward or goal.”

 Learn More About Workplace Gratitude